C3BI-pasteur-fr/ReGaTE/doc/import.rst

 ***************************

-Currently there is two way to import json:
+Currently there are two ways to import json:

 * with the command import2er.py

   "``import2er.py -h``"
-  to see all options available.
+  to see available optionse.

   "``import2er.py --login your_registry_login --json_dir directory_with_json_file``"